|View on TensorFlow.org||View on GitHub||Download notebook||See TF Hub models|

 One way to represent the text is to convert sentences into embeddings vectors.
-We can use a pre-trained text embedding as the first layer, which will have three advantages:
+Use a pre-trained text embedding as the first layer, which will have three advantages:

-- we don't have to worry about text preprocessing,
+- You don't have to worry about text preprocessing,

 - the embedding has a fixed size, so it's simpler to process.